 By Kristopher M. Bunting, M.D.

+Let’s try to find out how to create an effective COVID-19 vaccine communication strategy for your patients.
 COVID-19 has gone from an emerging public health threat to a permanent fixture of everyday life in a relatively short period of time.
 COVID-19 has posed many challenges to public health, including hesitancy to receive one of the several COVID-19 vaccines available.

 Vaccine hesitancy is nothing new — it has affected the public acceptance of vaccination initiatives since the early days of cowpox inoculation for smallpox.
 Lack of information and understanding about vaccines, misinformation, and disinformation are commonly cited as causes of vaccine hesitancy.

 Fortunately, all of these causes can be addressed by providing accurate and understandable information to patients about the COVID-19 vaccine and vaccinations in general.

 COVID-19 Vaccine Communication

 Communicating information about the COVID-19 vaccine (as well as other vaccines) is key to reducing vaccine hesitancy.
 Ensuring effective communication with patients requires a carefully thought-out strategy.
 Formulating a structured COVID-19 vaccine communication strategy can help achieve your communication objectives and anticipate barriers to communication.